sndsgd/yaml/README.md

 ### Context

-The `sndsgd\yaml\ParserContext` object is currently unused, but has been created to ensure compatibility moving forward.
+The `sndsgd\yaml\ParserContext` object is a data bag you can jam things into for use in callbacks.

 ### Callbacks